nil4587/NetworkKit/README.md

 The [Swift Package Manager](https://www.swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding AHDownloadButton as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding NetworkKit as a dependency is as easy as adding it to the dependencies value of your Package.swift.

 ```ruby
 dependencies: [